NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 ```
 for every tick

+    # The method that does the calculation also returns an object that the ball will collide next.
     Calculate collision time for all gizmos (and balls if added) inside the map.

-    The method that does the calculation also returns an object that the ball will collide next.
+    # Time until next frame is drawn

-    If estimated time until nearest collision is greater than 0.05sec (time until next frame is drawn) then
+    if estimated time until nearest collision > 0.05 seconds then
-        Set balls new coordinates where the ball will be after this time passes.
+        Set balls new coordinates where the ball will be after this time passes
         Apply gravity and friction for that time period.

-    If time until next collision is smaller than 0.05, then
+    if time until next collision < 0.05 then
-        update the coordinates of the ball taking into account time and velocity,
+        update the coordinates of the ball
-        calculate and set the velocity of the ball after the collision taking into account
+        calculate and set the velocity of the ball after the collision

-        friction and gravity for that time period.
+        # Calls the triggered() method on the object returned by calculating collisions method

-        If gizmo that ball collides with have trigger then
+        if gizmo that ball collides with have trigger then
            trigger the action
-           (calls the triggered() method on the object returned by calculating collisions method).

     Redraw the screen
 ```